Travel to the UK during Covid-19: What you need to know before you go - KESQ

 However there are currently growing fears in the UK about the risk of the Delta Covid variant first identified in India.

-Over 78 million people have had their first vaccination in the UK and 49.45% of the population have been fully vaccinated as of July 2.
+As of July 5, over 79 million vaccination doses have been administered in the UK and 49.98% of the population have been fully vaccinated.

 What can visitors expect?